smilingthax/msdelta-pa30-format/README.md

    -> Intra Package Delta format in CAB archives,    `_manifest_.cix.xml` ...

 ## TODO
-* After the Header the active bitstream coding is continued.
 * "Normalization" / "Transform" of certain file types (esp. executables, processor architecture specific!), Rift Tables...
 * But many PA30-files don't use/set those transforms/flags and are not "delta-a-previous-file" (source is empty buffer)!
 * Compression? (`PseudoLzxCompress`, ... ?)